Where to find the best tacos in Tijuana

 They are hard to miss on a Friday night.
 They set up some tables on the sidewalk, the right lane of traffic becomes a drive-thru, and the viene-viene parking helpers span the entire block.
 There are usually some musicians working for tips on the sidewalk outside.
 It is a party and even the people waiting in line are excited and talking to one another.

 The carne asada taco at Tacos El Franc is legandary.
-People come to Tijuana just to eat here and then head to the borderline.
+People come to Tijuana just to eat here and then head to the border line.
 They use an interesting marinade of orange juice, garlic salt, cinnamon, and oregano but the quality ingredients make all the difference.

 Each table gets a little plate of cucumbers, radishes, and limes.
 The cucumber comes peeled and the fluorescent green color signals a fresh, crisp flavor.
 They pay extra for the freshest ingredients from avocados for the guacamole to the meat for the tacos.

-2. Tacos Fitos
+3. Tacos Fitos

 Tacos Fitos is one of the finest examples of Baja California-style birria.
 They are so good, that they have creative rivalry between fans of Jalisco-style birria and Baja-style birria.